-You must address all of the following assessment criteria in the application.
-We will assess your application based on the information provided in response to each criterion detailed below.
-All assessment criteria are given equal weight.
+You must address the following assessment criteria in the application.
+We will assess your application based on the information provided in your response to the criteria detailed below.
+When assessing your application we will apply an equal weighting to all criteria.

-The application form includes character limits - up to 6,000 characters (approx. 900 words) per criterion.
+The application form includes character limits - up to 2,000 characters (approx. 300 words) per criterion.
 The application form will not accept characters beyond this limit.
 Please note spaces are included in the character limit.